Home > Moving > City Guides > Safe, Affordable Neighborhoods in Honolulu

 • Perfect For: Singles, young professionals, families, retirees

-Manoa is a popular neighborhood in Honolulu located in the lush Manoa Valley!
-The area offers great housing options, including traditional Hawaiian Bungalows, Mid-Century Modern homes, and even recently-renovated historic homes.
-Manoa is known as a hub for education with great schools for kids like Punahou School, Noelani Elementary School, and Maryknoll School—plus, there’s the University of Hawaii at Manoa!
-If you’re looking for outdoor amenities like hiking trails in Honolulu, you’ll love living by the Honolulu Watershed Forest Reserve, which makes up almost half of the neighborhood’s area and features 14 trails with breathtaking views of the Honolulu skyline.
-And with access to I-H-1 on Manoa’s southern edge and a bus stop at Route 5, it’s easy for commuters to travel around the Honolulu metro!
+Manoa is a popular and safe neighborhood in Honolulu located in the vibrant Manoa Valley.
+This community offers great housing options, including Mid-Century Modern homes, vintage bungalows, and recently renovated historic housing.
+Manoa is known as a hub for education with great schools for kids like Noelani Elementary School, Punahou School, and Maryknoll School—plus, there’s the University of Hawaii at Manoa for those seeking higher education!
+If you’re a nature enthusiast looking to take advantage of the many hiking trails in Honolulu, you’ll love Manoa’s close proximity to the expansive Honolulu Watershed Forest Reserve—which features 14 trails with breathtaking views of the Honolulu skyline.
+Additionally, with access to I-H-1 on Manoa’s southern edge and a bus stop at Route 5, it’s easy for commuters to travel around the Honolulu metro for both work and fun!

 Things to Do in Manoa

-Take in stunning views of the 150-foot waterfall and the Hawaii landscape on a hike at Manoa Falls.
-Get your fresh local fruits, veggies, flowers, and vegan baked goods at the twice-weekly Farmer’s Market at Manoa Marketplace.
+Take in the beautiful Hawaii landscape with stunning scenery—including a 150-foot waterfall—on a hike at Manoa Falls.
+Grab fresh local fruits, veggies, flowers, and arts and crafts sold every Tuesday, Thursday, and Sunday at the Farmers Market at Manoa Marketplace.
 Learn about Hawaii’s natural and cultural heritage through the community workshops at Manoa Heritage Center.
-Catch the latest play, concert, or comedy show at Manoa Valley Theatre.
-Begin your day on a high note with a fresh cup of Hawaiian Coffee and Lilikoi Honey Butter Biscuit at Morning Glass Coffee.
+Catch the latest play, concert, or Honolulu comedy show at Manoa Valley Theatre.
+Start your day on a high note with fresh cups of Hawaiian Coffee, Vietnamese Iced Coffee, or Americano at Morning Glass Coffee.
 Eat your favorite Mexican dishes like Steak Fajitas, Enchiladas Suizas, or Chile Verde at Los Chaparros Mexican Restaurant.
-Warm up with a bowl of Minestrone and other Italian favorites like Fettuccini Alfredo with Broccoli or Eggplant Alla Parmigiana at Paesano Ristorante Italiano.
-Or enjoy fresh seafood like Fish & Chips, Spicy Ahi Poke, or Ahi Belly at Fresh Catch.
+Warm up with a bowl of Minestrone Soup and other Italian meals like Fettuccini Alfredo with Broccoli or Eggplant Alla Parmigiana at Paesano Ristorante Italiano.
+Or enjoy fresh Honolulu seafood like Fish & Chips, Spicy Ahi Poke, or Ahi Belly at Fresh Catch—which has been featured on Diners, Drive-Ins, & Dives!

-Moving to the Big Pineapple?
+Moving to Honolulu?
 Extra Space Storage has self storage facilities throughout the Honolulu metro, so we can help with your transition.
-Find cheap storage in Honolulu!
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes